jaredpetersen/testgoose/README.md

 To use a model stub, all you have to do is:
 1. Create a model stub with `testgoose.model.stub()`
-2. Specify the type of the Mongoose model function that needs its behavior defined (`proto` for document functions and `static` for static functions)
+2. Specify the type of the Mongoose [Model](http://mongoosejs.com/docs/api.html#Model) function that needs its behavior defined (`proto` for document functions and `static` for static functions)
 3. Specify the name of the model function
 4. Call `.returns()` to define the data that the stub should return any time the previous function is invoked

 Any time the mock's defined function is invoked, the data that was defined will be returned either through the provided callback or through a promise (whichever the unit under test specifies).
-If there are queries that are chained off of the model function in the system under test, the queries will be resolved with the defined data as well.
+If there are queries that are chained off of the model function in the unit under test, the queries will be resolved with the defined data as well.
 This allows you to write flexible tests that don't need to be rewritten every time a minor change to a query is made.

 ```javascript
 const testgoose = require('testgoose');